About | Buy the Software | Forum | Industry Watch | Learning Curve | Newsletters | Products

 • 'CFBundleExecutable' gives the name of the executable; where this is located is determined by the hardware platform you're running (yes NS apps are portable across multiple hardware boundaries).

-• 'CFBundleIconFile' tells the system what image is supposed to be used to depict the application's directory in the shell.
+• 'CFBundleIconFile' tells the system what image is supposed to be used to depict the application in the shell.

-• 'CFBundleIdentifier' is used by the 'defaults' system.
-Any number of things in the application's run can result in changes to user preferences; this value tells the system where to store these changes.
+• 'CFBundleIdentifier' is used by the defaults system.
+Any number of things in the application run can result in changes to user preferences; this value tells the system where to store these changes.

 • 'CFBundlePackageType' tells the system what kind of package this is.
 'APPL' is used for applications.